Stanislau Stankewitsch: After the war

 After the war, Stankevich was housed in the Amberg DP camp in the American occupation zone from May 1945.
 He then taught displaced persons in the Regensburg and Michelsdorf DP camps.
 From the end of 1946 until May 1950, he ran the Osterhofen DP camp, employing authoritarian methods.
 At the same time, he began publishing the newspaper Bazkauschtschyna ("Fatherland").
 A resolution adopted by the United Nations on October 31, 1947, at the request of the Byelorussian SSR, which labeled Stankevich a war criminal unlawfully harboring the US, had no effect.

 After 1950, Stankevich taught languages at the International Refugee Organization (IRO) in Munich.
-An application for emigration to the USA under the Displaced Persons Act was rejected by the relevant committee on the grounds that Stankevich had published a pro-German propaganda newspaper during the war and was a "complete opportunist" who changed his political views and loyalties and was only concerned with his own advantage.
+A relevant committee rejected an application for emigration to the USA under the Displaced Persons Act because Stankevich had published a pro-German propaganda newspaper during the war.
+He was a "complete opportunist" who changed his political views and loyalties and was only concerned with his own advantage.
 He was therefore considered a security risk.
 Stankevich subsequently continued to live in the DP camp in Rosenheim and earned 600 DM per month as the publisher of his newspaper.
-In June 1950, he traveled as a representative of the Belarusian Central Council to the meeting of the Anti-Bolshevik Bloc of Nations in Edinburgh and was elected to the Central Committee of this organization, which was secretly funded by the CIA.
+In June 1950, he traveled as a representative of the Belarusian Central Council to the meeting of the Anti-Bolshevik Bloc of Nations in Edinburgh.
+There, the Central Committee of the organization, which was secretly funded by the CIA, elected him.

 After his return to Germany, he became chairman of the "Institute for the Study of the USSR" in Munich, which was also funded by the CIA.
 He also worked for Radio Free Europe.
 He became vice president of the Rada of the Belarusian People's Republic, an anti-Soviet Belarusian government-in-exile led by Mikola Abramchyk.
 After Stankevich boasted to other Belarusian émigrés about his role in the Baryssau massacre, the contact at the Office of Policy Coordination was asked whether collaborating with a notorious war criminal was wise.
 However, it was argued that Stankevich was too important a source.

 In 1959, Stankevich received a visa from the American Committee for the Liberation of the Peoples of Russia, which allowed him to emigrate to the United States.
 He settled in New York City.
 Frank G. Wisner's CIA unit intervened with the Immigration and Naturalization Service to obtain a re-entry permit for Stankevich, which enabled him to make repeated trips to and from Germany.
 Hardly any other known Nazi collaborator who had confessed to his murders enjoyed such freedom of movement.
 He took over the position of editor-in-chief of the newspaper "Biełarus."
 In March 1969, he received American citizenship.
+On October 30, 1969, Stankevich, as a Byelorussian representative of the Heritage Groups Division of the Republican National Committee, attended a reception in the State Dining Room of the White House.
 In 1980, John Loftus, a representative of the Office of Special Investigations (OSI), initiated proceedings against Stankevich that could have led to his denaturalization and deportation from the USA.
 However, he died on November 3, 1980, before his scheduled hearing.